h0ngcha0/liuhongchao.github.io/_posts/2018-12-17-living-and-working-in-sweden-as-engineers.md

 <br/>

-Again, I feel very happy that I made the decision to stay in Sweden 10 years ago.
+To summarize, I feel very happy that I made the decision to stay in Sweden 10 years ago.
 For me it is very special to be able to understand and feel connected to two people and countries that can't be more different in many regards.
 Hope this post is useful for you, but just like anything else, [DYOR](https://www.urbandictionary.com/define.php?term=DYOR)! :)